vincentbernat/Kitero/docs/dev.rst

 Binder
 ``````

+.. module:: kitero.helper.interface

 Each time a client is bound or unbound from an interface, the
 ``notify`` method is called with event equal to ``bind`` or
 ``unbind``.
 The important thing to notice about binders is that all
-the work should be done in ``notify``, including setting up the router
+the work should be done in ``notify``.
+Each binder should implement
-the first time.
+the :class:`IBinder` interface.

+.. autoclass:: IBinder
+   :members:

 There is currently only one binder:
 ``kitero.helper.binder.LinuxBinder``.
 Therefore, there is no mechanism